Eat in season food and enjoy tomato all year round

 You know what?
 Cooked tomatoes contain even more lycopene than fresh tomatoes!

 Maybe you had the chance to be picking tomatoes directly from the plant of your kitchen garden, or you have been buying them at the local market.
-In all cases, you should know that tomatoes grow up in summer, when cultivated the natural way.
+In all cases, as you know, tomato grows in summer, when cultivated the natural way.

 When you go and by tomatoes during the winter season, pay attention to their origin.
 You are likely to notice that they come from places far from you.
 This has a negative impact to the environment, because heating greenhouses and transporting the tomatoes harvested far from when they have grown up, produces high levels of CO2, the gas responsible for global warming.